Master of Science in Nursing (MSN)

 Care of the Woman and Family

-This course provides the opportunity to develop and apply the theoretical skills for diagnosis, management and evaluation of commonly occurring, complex and/or long term health needs of women.
-Content focuses on the analysis of current practices in diagnostic reasoning, nursing management and evidence-based practice in the care of women, including common normal and abnormal variations in physical, cognitive and psychological development and chronic conditions often specific to this population.
+This course provides the opportunity to develop and apply the theoretical skills for diagnosis, management and evaluation of commonly occurring, complex and/or long term health needs of women and families.
+Content focuses on the analysis of current practices in diagnostic reasoning, nursing management and evidence-based practice in the care of women and families, including common normal and abnormal variations in physical, cognitive and psychological development and chronic conditions.
 Prerequisite: NGR 6201/L. Co-requisite: NGR 6343L.

 2 Credit Hours

-Supervised advanced clinical experience focused on the roles of the nurse practitioner when providing care specific to women.
-Application of theory and skills for diagnosis, management and evaluation of commonly occurring, complex and/or long term health needs of women.
+Supervised advanced clinical experience focused on the roles of the nurse practitioner when providing care specific to women and families.
+Application of theory and skills for diagnosis, management and evaluation of commonly occurring, complex and/or long term health needs of women and families.
 Prerequisite: NGR 6201/L. Co-requisite: NGR 6343.

 - NGR 6835 - Transition to Professional Practice